IBM-Cloud/ansible-collection-ibm/docs/ibm_enterprise_account.rst

     The IAM ID of the account owner, such as `IBMid-0123ABC`.
 The IAM ID must already exist.

-  enterprise_account_id (False, str, None)
-    The enterprise account ID.

   parent (True, str, None)
     (Required for new resource) The CRN of the parent under which the account will be created.
 The parent can be an existing account group or the enterprise itself.

+  enterprise_account_id (False, str, None)
+    The enterprise account ID.

+  enterprise_id (False, str, None)
+    The enterprise ID that the account is a part of.

   id (False, str, None)